Hongkong Post e-Cert

 Subscribers can either submit renewal application online or by visiting post offices.
 However, the renewal methods will vary according to actual needs of different subscribers.
 For details, you may refer to Renewal of e-Cert.

-K-4 What is the validity period of the renewed e-Cert on Smart ID Card?
+J-4 What is the validity period of the renewed e-Cert (Personal)?
 What is the renewal fee?

 No. Subscription fees are charged on a yearly basis upon the expiry of each subscription period.